openmobilityfoundation/mobility-data-specification/modes/passenger-services.md

 - `app_name` (text, optional): name of the app used to reserve the trip which could be provider's app or 3rd party app
 - `passenger_count` (integer, required): unique count of passengers transported during trip duration
 - `request_time` (timestamp, required): when the passenger requested the trip
-- `trip_wait_time` (milliseconds, optional): part of the passenger trip where the vehicle was moving slow or stopped (e.g. <12mph), which is a different rate in some jurisdictions
+- `trip_wait_time` (milliseconds, optional): part of the passenger trip where the vehicle was moving slow or stopped (e.g. <12mph), which is a different fare rate in some jurisdictions
+- `trip_fare_time` (milliseconds, optional): part of the passenger trip where the vehicle was moving more quickly (e.g. >12mph), which is a different fare rate in some jurisdictions
 - `pickup_address` (text, optional): street address where the trip originated from
+- `dropoff_address` (text, optional): street address where the trip ended
 - `permit_licence_number` (string, optional) - The permit licence number of the organization that dispatched the vehicle
 - `driver_id` (string, optional): Universal identifier of a specific driver, static across operators, like a driver's license number.
 Could also be used as a lookup in an agency's internal driver system.
+- `wheelchair_transported` (boolean, optional) - was a wheelchair transported as part of this trip?

 _See more available trip attributes for any mode in the [trips endpoint](/provider#trips)._